aws-solutions-library-samples/guidance-for-restaurant-monitoring-agents-on-aws/README.md

-# Guidance for AI-Powered Restaurant Monitoring Agents on AWS
+# Guidance for Restaurant Visibility using Agents on AWS

 ## Table of Contents